-Use Zone 1A: West of Ellery Street extension (new)
+Use Zone 1A: West of Ellery Street (New)

 A mixed-use neighborhood including, industrial uses, residential, commercial, cultural and entertainment uses.
-The vision for this zone is one of primarily residential towers on podiums of approximately seven stories that accommodate 21st century industrial uses.
-This a novel vision that emerged from the public process, in which the heights permitted for residential towers provide an economic trade-off for the accommodation of compatible industrial uses in the podiums below.
+The vision for this zone is one of primarily residential towers on podiums that accommodate 21st century industrial uses.
+This a novel vision that emerged from the public process, in which the heights permitted for residential towers provide an economic tradeoff for the accommodation of compatible industrial uses in the podiums below.

 Examples of 21st century industrial uses include enterprises focused on green and clean technologies, renewable energies, smart grid, fuel cells would be well-suited.
-Incubators, small scale commercial kitchen spaces, limited contract or partner brewing,
+Incubators, small scale commercial kitchen spaces, limited contract or partner brewing, shared maker spaces for inventors of all kinds would also be appropriate.
+Other, existing, industrial uses should continue to be accommodated and supported in the district.